 The Teacher Feature is meant to highlight two of our current teachers.
 We have an amazingly diverse staff and we encourage you to get to know them!

-This is our 4th year at Northpine.
+This is my sixth year teaching at Northpine.

 My parents are both teachers, so of course I tried to get out of being a teacher for a long time!
 I studied journalism my first year of college, but after working as a counselor for three years at Big Lake Youth Camp in Oregon, I realized what I really loved was working with teens.
 My second year I changed colleges and began studying Social Studies Education, which was a much better fit!

 I grew up in Vancouver, Washington near Portland, Oregon in the United States.
 I moved to Australia in 2011 and still miss the cold weather, snowboarding and Portland coffee!

 My students know this about me…I hate fans.
 There’s not supposed to be wind inside!

 I would visit New York during the 1920s—women’s suffrage and empowerment, amazing fashion, opulence and jazz—sounds like such a good time!

 I finished Jasper Jones at the end of last year and absolutely loved it; I’m so excited for the film to come out!